 A Little History…

 The earliest artificial delays added to music came in the form of tape delay that was a vital part of the Rock & Roll era of the 1950s.
 The timing of the delay was based on the tape speed and the distance between the Record head (used to encode the magnetic tape) and the Reproduce head (used to play back the recorded signal) a short time later.

 Since the advent of analog tape delays in the 1950s, there has hardly been a recording or mix that has not seen the addition of delays in some form or another.
 This simple effect built the basis for the innovations of digital delays, phasers, flangers, chorus effects, digital reverbs, multi-effect processors and sampling technology.

-For more on creating space and adding musical impact, see our tips on mixing with reverb and on how to get a wider stereo mix.
+For more on creating space and adding musical impact, see mixing an entire song track-by-track with CLA Epic and on how to get a wider stereo mix.